LAST UPDATED: 25 May 2017

 It's been an 'open secret' for decades.
 But without hard evidence, authorities were powerless to stop greyhound trainers from routinely tying animals to lures to be chased and mauled as 'live bait'.
 Animals Australia and Animal Liberation Qld were determined to rectify this situation, and so began some of the most challenging cruelty investigations ever seen in Australia.
-Since then, raids have been conducted, inquiries launched, trainers suspended — and NSW has become the first Australian state to ban greyhound racing, leaving the ACT greyhound racing industry with "no future."
+Since then, raids have been conducted, inquiries launched and trainers suspended.

 As an Animals Australia supporter, here's how you've helped achieve justice for the victims of greyhound racing: